LeopoldineMirtil/bellabeat_case_study/03_reports/Bellabeat.md

 ### Disclaimer

-This analysis was made from the *Bellabeat Case Study: How Can a Wellness Technology Company Play It Smart?* offered through the Google Data Analytics Certificate program on Coursera.com.
-The data is from the [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit?resource=download) on Kaggle.com and was originally uploaded by the user Möbius for public use.
+This analysis was made from the *Bellabeat Case Study: How Can a Wellness Technology Company Play It Smart?*, offered through the Google Data Analytics Certificate program on Coursera.com.
+The data is from the [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit?resource=download) from Kaggle.com and was originally uploaded by the user Möbius for public use.
 The data covers one month of collection from 4/12/2016 to 5/12/2016 from over 30 consenting users.

 ## Introduction